bakercms/BakerCMS/READ_ME.txt

 First-time Installation
 -----------------------

- 1. Download the latest version of Hotaru CMS.
+ 1. Download the latest version of Baker CMS.
  2. Create a database called `hotaru` in phpMyAdmin (or equivalent).
  3. Rename `/hotaru_settings_default.php` to `/hotaru_settings.php`.
  4. Open `/hotaru_settings.php` and edit the top section with your database